dataViz-UCSDGuardian/Training/README.md

 ####**Welcome to the section of the Guardian, the UCSD official newspaper, that works on visualizing data.
 Our goal is to great visualizations that acurately represent data whilst also providing story.**

 #####**Tools We Use:**
-• Code is done primarily Python
+• Code is done primarily Python 3
 • Use the Jupyter/ Ipython 3 Notebook to write code: http://ipython.org/
-• Code is combined on Github.
-Our url: https://github.com/photay/UCSD_Guardian.git
+• Code is combined on Github on a team repository.
+Each new visualization will have it's own repository.
+Our url: https://github.com/dataViz-UCSDGuardian
 • The visualization libraries we use are Bokeh, Lightning and Matplotlib ◦Lightning: http://lightning-viz.org/ ◦ Bokeh: http://bokeh.pydata.org/en/latest/
 ◦ Matplotlib: http://matplotlib.org/